mwszekely/preact-transition/README.md

     * *If this is the first time rendering*, then unless `animateOnMount` is given we set the phase to "finalize" instead.
 2. If measuring is requested, measure the current size of our content at whatever point in the transition we're at and provide this as a set of CSS variables.
     * In addition, if we're transitioning away from a "finalize" phase, measure the current size of our content at its "auto" size.
-3. The change in phase causes a re-render immediately (before the browser paints).
+3. The change in phase from step 1 causes a re-render immediately (before the browser paints).
 4. Now that the phase is "init", set the phase to "transition".
 5. The change in phase causes a re-render immediately (before the browser paints).
 6. Now that the phase is "transition", wait for a "transitionEnd" event.